incubyte/incubyte.github.io/content/blog/standup.md

 "I worked on setting up that server then talked to Bob then talked to Yoda about order detail then talked to Groot about invoice preparation" — How does this help the project?
 Why should anyone care?

+Number of updates or time you take to update others is not a measure of success or hard work.

 ##### Absence of context

 "I worked on ABC-549 and ABC-588 and will keep working on that".
 While this looks like good enough.
 However, not